mrkztijaabo-glitch/waran-bahmni/docs/analytics.md

 ## Dashboards

 The analytics module includes a set of dashboards defined under the `/analytics` folder.
 These JSON definitions can be imported into a business intelligence or dashboarding tool.
 For example, `overview.json` shows high‑level metrics such as total patients, pending labs, and today's appointments.
+For instance, `usage_metrics.json` provides facility usage metrics such as bed occupancy rate, average length of stay, and patient satisfaction scores.

 ## Customising dashboards